-CAS number: Not available.
-Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a curing agent.
-Based on the physical/chemical properties of the PMN substance and Structure Activity Relationships (SAR) analysis of test data on analogous substances, EPA has identified concerns for irritation and corrosion to all tissues, skin sensitization, and aquatic toxicity if the chemical substance is used in ways other than as intended by the PMN submitter.
+Basis for action: The PMN states that the use of the substance will be as an intermediate.
+Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for skin, eye, and respiratory tract irritation; reproductive/developmental toxicity; respiratory tract effects; and systemic toxicity if the chemical substance is used in ways other than as intended by the PMN submitter.
 Other conditions of use of the PMN substance that EPA intends to assess before they occur include the following: